nelsonand/simple-scripts/README.md

 # finance-tracker: track some finances over time

-# out-plot: store some pictures on a map
+# our-plot: store some pictures on a map